DillonWard/Single-Page-Web-App/README.md

 ##### Installation
 To install **Python 3**, go to the official [Python](https://www.python.org/downloads/) website and install it.
 Let the installation run and you can install Flask.

+### NPM
+NPM is the defauly package manager for the JavaScript runtime environment Node.js.
+NPM makes it easy for JavaScript developers to share the code that they've created to solve particular problems, and for other developers to reuse that code in their own applications.

+##### Installation
+To intall NPM, you have to go to the [Node.js](https://nodejs.org/en/download/) and download Nodejs - NPM comes with Node.js.

 ## Conclusion
 In conclusion, I found that CouchDB is very useful and simple if you are only sending simple data - such as a name and score as I did, easy to store and display.
 I found writing the game in raw JS easy because I had previously written some code that was related to what I was doing in my project.
 Even so, I feel it would be more beneficial for me to write the game in another version of JS that I could learn more from scripting.
 Writing the game was the easy part because of the way I wrote it, the difficulty came with representing the data.